-The central task of the regulation by the BNetzA in the area of telecommunication is to keep an eye on the dominant provider's market power and to help new competitors enjoying the same opportunities.
-Hence, the approach goes beyond a mere "ex post" control of anti-competitive practices.
+The central task of regulation of BNetzA in the area of telecommunication is to keep a check on the dominant provider's market power and to help new competitors enjoy the same opportunities.
+Hence the approach goes beyond just the "ex post" control of anti-competitive practices.
 The regulatory tasks are so specialised that they cannot be resolved with the tools of general competition law alone.
-That is why sector-specific regulation is necessary, at least until full competition has been established in the telecommunication market.
+That is why sector-specific regulation is necessary at least until workable competition has been established in the telecoms market.

 The telecommunication industry in Germany is largely subject to national and European regulation, which is associated with extensive powers to intervene in the product design and pricing.
 The regulation covers mobile and fixed-network businesses.
-The involvement of the regulator focuses primarily on the wholesale services - in particular broadband wholesale services and investments in new networks and infrastructure as well as the corresponding rates, along with the allocation of mobile spectrum.
+The primarily involvement of the regulator focuses on the wholesale services - in particular broadband wholesale services and investments in new networks and infrastructure as well as the corresponding rates, along with the allocation of mobile spectrum.

 The rate regulation in the telecommunications industry in Germany covers the rates for unbundled local loop lines (ULLs) including the shorter connection from the cable distribution box (sub-loop unbundling) as well as the mobile and fixed-network termination rates.
-In this regard, all rates are set prospectively by the BNetzA and are by nature post-paid monthly charges without any possibility of a true-up mechanism, since every minute used will be charged with the regulated price per minute.
+All rates in this regard are set by the Federal Network Agency (BNetzA) prospectively and are by nature post-paid monthly charges without any possibility of a true-up mechanism since every minute used will be charged with the regulated price per minute.

-The only exception might be rate measures for bitstream products which are subject to "ex-post" price regulation by the BNetzA, to which they must be announced before they take effect.
+The only exception might be rate measures for bitstream products which are subject to "ex-post" price regulation by the Federal Network Agency, to whom they must be announced before they take effect.
 A bitstream access (BSA) is a wholesale service used by alternative telephone companies to provide broadband lines.
-BSA rates are based on an ex-ante calculation for certain traffic on broadband lines which are covered by a post-paid flat fee.
+BSA rates are based on a ex-ante calculation for certain traffic on broadband lines which are covered by a post-paid flat fee.
 In the event that the alternative telephone company has more traffic on the broadband line the excess traffic will be charged to the alternative telephone company.
-While there is a rate-setting mechanism to adjust for underbillings in the event of more traffic than the flat tariff covers there is no similar mechanism for any over-billings due to the flat fee.
+Whereas there is a rate-setting mechanism to adjust for under-billings in the event of more traffic than the flat tariff covers there is no similar mechanism for any over-billings due to the flat fee.
 Even if the customers of the alternative telephone companies do not use the broadband lines the monthly flat fee has to be paid over the contract term.
-Hence, there seems to be no regulation mechanism to ensure that a company recovers only the amount of its revenue requirement and therefore there is no true-up mechanism in accordance with paragraph 4.72 of the DP.
+Hence there is no regulation mechanism to ensure that a company recovers only the amount of its revenue requirement and therefore is no true-up mechanism in accordance with DP/2014/2-4.72 in place.